geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 And I also disabled the 70B for now.
 I will find a way to add it back later with the new multi stuff, probably with some padding.
 But the idea is we want
-We want the UOPs and kernels to be the same on each device.
+We want the UOps and kernels to be the same on each device.

 **Geohot** [[00:04:42](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=282)]
 Yeah, and then the kernels can take in an argument, which says which GPU they're in.